milesgwood/milesgwood.github.io/pages/me/milesgreatwood.md

 npm --version
 6.13.4

-npm install sass
+npm install -g sass
 ```

-I installed the sass library inside the milesgreatwood.com directory.
-I likely need to add the node_modules folder to the bash path.
-However it's likely not best to have the node modules folder inside specific site folders.
-I need to have them outside the specific folder.
+This installs the sass module within the `~/.nvm/versions/node/v13.5.0/bin/sass` folder which is already in the PATH as part of the node install.

+With a global install you don't need to alter the PATH variable.

+## If you wanted to edit the $PATH variable

+Current path variable

 ```
 echo $PATH